How can I monitor my Lightsail resource usage from the command line?

 The -d option reports disk statistics:

-'mpstat' command The mpstat command collects and displays performance statistics for all logical processors in the system.
-Running the mpstat command with no options generates a single report that contains the performance statistics for all logical processors since boot time.
+The mpstat command collects and displays performance statistics for all logical processors in the system.
+If you run the mpstat command with no options, a single report is generated that contains the performance statistics for all logical processors since boot time.

 The first line in the preceding example is a set of column labels.
 The second line is the value for each column:

-- %iowait: % CPU usage idling waiting on a disk read/write.
+• %iowait: % idle CPU usage waiting on a disk read/write.

-- %irq: % CPU usage handling hardware interrupts.
+• %irq: % CPU usage that handles hardware interrupts.

-- %soft: % CPU usage handing software interrupts.
+• %soft: % CPU usage that handles software interrupts.

-- %steal: % CPU usage being forced to wait for a hypervisor handling other virtual processors.
+• %steal: % CPU usage forced to wait for a hypervisor handling other virtual processors.

-- %guest: % CPU usage spent running a virtual processor.
+• %guest: % CPU usage spent on a virtual processor.

-Using the preceding command line tools, you can identify the processes with high resource usage.
-And, you can use this information to choose instances with sufficient resources for your workload.
+With the preceding command line tools, identify the processes with high resource usage.
+Use this information to choose instances with sufficient resources for your workload.